 A vitamin is an essential micronutrient that our body needs in order to function properly.
-Most vitamins can be obtained naturally through food and other sources, but there are vitamin supplements available to ensure we are maintaining a healthy amount.
+You can obtain vitamins naturally through food and other sources.
+However, there are vitamin supplements available to ensure we are maintaining a healthy amount.

-Vitamin D is great for our bones, muscles and teeth because it helps our bodies to regulate calcium and phosphate (1).
+Vitamin D is great for our bones, muscles and teeth.
+It helps our bodies to regulate calcium and phosphate (1).
 We can gain Vitamin D naturally from sunlight, which our skin absorbs and bodies convert to the hormone calcitriol.

 During the winter months there are Vitamin D supplements you can take to ensure you are getting the NHS recommendation of 10 micrograms a day (1a).
-There are also some great vegan food sources of Vitamin D that you can easily incorporate into your diet like mushrooms or milk alternatives such as soya milk and oat milk.
+There are also some great vegan food sources of Vitamin D that you can add to your diet like mushrooms or milk alternatives such as soya milk and oat milk.

-We’ve all been told to eat an orange or two to get Vitamin C, but do we know why it’s good for us?
-It’s a great immune boosting vitamin which can have anti-inflammatory effects as well as helping to fight infections (2).
+Fruits such as oranges are high in Vitamin C. It’s a great immune boosting vitamin which can have anti-inflammatory effects as well as helping to fight infections (2).

 Vitamin E can be found in a wide variety of plant based foods like nuts, seeds and vegetable oils.
 It’s a great vitamin for skin health as it has antioxidant properties that can help to reduce the harmful effects of UV exposure and protect the damaged cells that are linked to ageing (4).

-As well as helping to fight off infection and keeping the lining of the body healthy, it’s a great vitamin for eye health (1b).
-Research has shown that in some cases Vitamin A can help to slow down the degeneration effects of harmful eye diseases to prevent vision loss (6).
+Vitamin A is good for fighting off infection and keeping the lining of the body healthy.
+(1b).
+Research has also shown that Vitamin A can help slow down the effects of harmful eye diseases to prevent vision loss (6).

 Vitamin K can be found in nutritious green vegetables like brussels sprouts, broccoli and cabbage.
 It’s important that our bodies get Vitamin K because it helps with blood cutting, which in turn helps wounds to heal (1c).
 This healing property can also help with the likes of bruising, stretch marks, scars and other skin conditions.